gterren/cloud_segmentation/README.md

 Suport Vector Machine is SVC_segm.py.

-Gaussian Process for Classification cross-validated in parallel using is GPC-MPI_segm.py.
+Gaussian Process for Classification cross-validated in parallel using MPI is GPC-MPI_segm.py.

 ## Markov Random Fields